Sandeepna2/inkle-assignment-frontend-app/README.md

 # Inkle Assignment — Frontend

-A frontend assignment built using **React + Vite** as part of Inkle’s interview task.
-The project includes a dynamic table using **@tanstack/react-table**, an edit modal,
-API integration, and a country selector.
+A frontend assignment built using **React + Vite** as part of Inkle’s interview task.The project includes a dynamic table using **@tanstack/react-table**, an edit modal, API integration, and a country selector.

 ---